jorgego11/ibp-installation/rancher/README.md

     ibp-operator   1/1     1            1           56m
     ibpconsole     1/1     1            1           56m
     ```

+## Tips
+* If running into issues while creating a new cluster after restarting Rancher, follow the steps outline [here](https://github.com/rancher/rancher/issues/19882#issuecomment-501056386).

 ## Observations
 * If nothing changes, I can make a few minor enhancements to the installation script so we can use the same script for installing IBP on IKS and also on a Rancher environment.